1992 Pasay local elections

 Local elections were held in Pasay on May 11, 1992 within the Philippine general election.
-The voters elected for the elective local posts in the city: the mayor, vice mayor, the representative for the lone district, and the councilors, six of them in the two districts of the city.
+The voters elected for the elective local posts in the city: the mayor, vice mayor, the representative for the lone district, and the councilors, twelve of them in the lone district of the city.

 Background

 Mayor Pablo Cuneta ran for re-election.
 He was challenged by Rolando Briones and again by former Vice Mayor Eduardo "Duay" Calixto.

 Vice Mayor Ibarra Cruz ran for re-election.
 He was challenged by former Vice Mayor Wenceslao "Peewee" Trinidad.

 Representative Lorna Verano-Yap did not run for re-election.
 Running in her place was former Mayor Jovito Claudio and Edgardo Cuneta, son of Mayor Pablo Cuneta.